rockroman/CI_PP4-Knowledge-Flow/README.md

 </details>

 ### Delete comment (modal)
-- User is presented with a pop up modal where he got two options to delete comment or go back
+- User is presented with a pop-up modal where he has two options. to delete the comment or go back
 - User Story covered with this feature:17
  <details><summary>See Delete comment (modal)</summary>